willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

 -----------------
 The serial version of CASTEP should be used for interactive usage.
 After connecting to ShARC (see :ref:`ssh`),  start an interactive session with the ``qrsh`` or ``qrshx`` command.
-Make the serial version of CASTEP available using the following command:
+Make the serial version of CASTEP available using one of the following commands:

 .. code-block:: bash

    module load apps/castep/16.11/intel-15.0.7
+   module load apps/castep/18.1/intel-17.0.0

 The CASTEP executable is called ``castep.serial`` so if you execute: